Membership and Dues

-All full and part time employees, other than those excluded by the certification orders from the Saskatchewan Labour Relations Board, are automatically members of the local (URFA), the provincial (SAUT) and national (CAUT) associations.
+All full-time and part-time employees, other than those excluded by the certification orders from the Saskatchewan Labour Relations Board, are automatically members of the local (URFA), the provincial (SAUT) and national (CAUT) associations.
 Membership and payment of fees is mandatory and comprised of all those covered by a collective agreement between the University of Regina Faculty Association and any one of: Campion College, the First Nations University of Canada, Luther College and the University of Regina.

 What are the benefits of being an URFA member?

 The benefits you are entitled to as an URFA member are the result of decades of negotiations on behalf of URFA members.
 The biggest difference between a unionized and a non-unionized workplace is negotiated collective agreements versus the exclusive use of employer policies.
 Negotiated collective agreements set out your salary and benefits and establish mechanisms to deal with day-to-day issues in the workplace.

 - Fair wages and benefits

 - Dignity and respect for all members

 - Opportunities for professional development and career advancement